doubleangels/NextDNSManager/FAQ.md

 In addition to not collecting your data, since version 5.0.0, the app is built around GeckoView.
 Gecko is the engine that powers Mozilla Firefox, a browser known for protecting privacy and security online.

+## I looked in the releases, and the release APK files are large.
+Why is this?
+Can you make it smaller?

+Since version 5.0.0, the app uses GeckoView from Mozilla.
+Prior to 5.0.0, the app used Android's WebView, which is already bundled with Android.
+Since the new GeckoView code is not already bundled with Android like the WebView code is, the APK files are much larger.
+I will continue to try to lower this size as much as possible, but if download/data usage is important to you, use the Google Play version, as downloads are customized for your device and will be smaller.

 ## I've read all of this and still have a question, what now?

 Please open an [issue](https://github.com/doubleangels/NextDNSManager/issues) or [ask the community](https://github.com/doubleangels/NextDNSManager/discussions/categories/q-a).